-The one-year certificate component of this blended online/on-ground program will consist of monthly weekend courses (September thru July, for a total of eleven weekends) as well as online components which can be completed at anytime during the month.
+The one-year certification component of this blended online/on-ground program will consist of monthly weekend courses (September thru July, for a total of eleven weekends) as well as online components which can be completed at anytime during the month.
 It includes an applied, comprehensive focus on nutrition biochemistry, growth, development and aging, medical nutrition therapy, clinical nutrition, and counseling techniques.
 The courses combine didactic lectures, research discussions, and counseling exercises to enable the effective and immediate application of evidence-based nutrition guidelines, as well as an opportunity to collaborate with peers in the learning process.
-A total of 6 graduate-level classes will be completed to obtain the certificate.
+A total of 6 graduate-level classes will be completed to obtain the certification.
 There will be opportunity for participants to tailor some of the material to their area of interest, and elective courses will be offered.
 All courses will be graded as pass/fail and may be applied to the masters program for those who wish to continue for the graduate degree.

 Weekend Schedule for 2013-2014